-- Exit the Epic Games Launcher by right-clicking on the system tray icon in the bottom-right corner, and then click Exit;
+- Exit the Epic Games Launcher by right-clicking on the system tray icon in the bottom-right corner and then clicking Exit.

 - Restart your computer and start the Epic Games Launcher.

-If the game crashes, there should be a CrashDump file in the following folder: C:\users\*username*\AppData\Local\Saber\CrashDump.dmp
+If the game keeps crashing, there should be a CrashDump file in the following folder: C:\users\*username*\AppData\Local\Saber\CrashDump.dmp

 - Check the game for updates, and install them, if any.